AnjolaA/webdriverio-demo/README.md

         ./node_modules/.bin/wdio config

+Answer with the responses below

 Q: Where do you want to execute your tests?
 A: On my local machine

 Q: Which framework do you want to use?
 A: mocha

 Q: Shall I install the framework adapter for you?
 A: Yes (just press enter)

 Q: Where are your test specs located?
 A: ./test/specs/*/.js (just press enter)

 Q: Which reporter do you want to use?
 A: dot (just press space and enter)

 Q: Shall I install the reporter library for you?
 A: Yes (just press enter)

 Q: Do you want to add a service to your test setup?
 A: none (just press enter, let’s skip this for simplicity)

 Q: Level of logging verbosity:
 A: silent (just press enter)

 Q: In which directory should screenshots gets saved if a command fails?
 A: ./errorShots/ (just press enter)

 Q: What is the base url?
 A: http://localhost (just press enter)

 Install selenium standalone service
         npm install wdio-selenium-standalone-service --save-dev

 Install reporter
         npm install wdio-spec-reporter --save-dev

  Add selenium service to config uncomment/ update/add standalone selenium